'Portfolio management without governance is an empty concept.'

 4. Establish Governance Structure

 Effective governance starts with leadership, commitment, and support from the top.
 However, leadership, while crucial, is not enough.
-You must define appropriate organizational structure and rolls and responsibilities for all participants.
+You must define appropriate organizational structure and roles and responsibilities for all participants.

 There are four main organizational components to PPM: executive leadership, the portfolio management team, program and project managers, and resource management.
 The table below defines some of the basic roles and responsibilities that will most likely need to be established.
 You'll need to tailor this based on the size of your organization and the complexity of the portfolio management task.